rob-ward/gerrit-flow/README.md

 A standard workflow for gerrit is:

    Using git gerrit start create a local branch for your changes.

    You now make any changes you want with as many commits as you wish.

    When you want to put the changes on the server for review you do a git gerrit push

    You will be asked to complete a commit message.

    Upon completion this change can then be seen on the server

 Installing gerrit-flow
 -------------------

-Download a copy of the gerrit code from githum
+Download a copy of the gerrit code from github

 Add the following to you ~/.gitconfig: